-Although recent statistics show that less than 3% of subscribers view email in text-only format, Return Path recommends including a plain-text version of the creative for all messages, especially for emails that rely heavily on images.
+Although recent statistics show that less than 3% of subscribers view email in text-only format, it is recommended to include a plain-text version of the creative for all messages, especially for emails that rely heavily on images.
 The plain-text version should be added as part of the multi-part Multipurpose Internet Mail Extensions (MIME) message, a best practice that can help maintain deliverability, conversions, and overall email performance.

 The case for plain text